NemySolution/Hapme/README.md

 * Image = img_xxx (e.g img_bn_create, img_banner)
 * EditText = et_xxx (e.g et_gesture1, et_create)
 * Others = Try to use two letters to summarize the object, followed by an underscore with the description

+## To Do List
+* View members in the channel in Operation page.
+* Use Myo to send commands
+* Watch App